mabhijithn/urbannoise-edgeai/README.md

 # urbannoise-edgeai
-Code implementing Urban Noise Monuitor using a Raspberry Pi and TensorFlow Lite
+Code implementing Urban Noise Monitor using a Raspberry Pi and TensorFlow Lite